aarch64-laptops/debian-cdimage/README.md

 $ su - <username>
 ```

-2. Run a cut-down version of [Celliwig](https://github.com/Celliwig/Lenovo-Yoga-c630)
-   yoga_fw_extract.sh to retrieve firmware files that we cannot find in
+2. Run yoga_fw_extract.sh to retrieve firmware files that we cannot find
-   linux-firmware repository from Windows partition.
+in linux-firmware repository from Windows partition.
+This is a cut-down
+version of a script from the [Celliwig](https://github.com/Celliwig/Lenovo-Yoga-c630)
+project.

 ```
 $ /lib/firmware/yoga_fw_extract.sh